Biel Farrés

 Biel Farrés del Castillo (born 1 May 2002) is a Spanish footballer who plays as a central defender for Girona FC B.

 Club career

 Born in Vic, Barcelona, Catalonia, Farrés joined FC Barcelona's La Masia in 2011, from hometown side Vic Riuprimer REFO FC.
-He remained at the club until 2017, and subsequently represented Club Gimnàstic Manresa and CF Damm as a youth.
+He remained at the club until 2017, and subsequently represented Club Gimnàstic de Manresa and CF Damm as a youth.

 In July 2021, after finishing his formation, Farrés joined Girona FC and was assigned to the reserves in the Tercera División RFEF.
 He made his senior debut on 5 September, starting in a 2–1 away win over CE L'Hospitalet.

 Farrés scored his first senior goal on 28 November 2021, netting the B's only goal in a 1–0 home success over FE Grama.
 He made his first team debut the following 6 January, starting in a 1–0 home win over CA Osasuna in the season's Copa del Rey.

+On 25 July 2023, Farrés was loaned to Primera Federación side CE Sabadell FC, for one year.
+He returned to Girona after just three months after failing to appear in any league match.